learn-co-curriculum/reading-ios-variable-scope/README.md

 ```
 Shadowing is something that you will want to avoid in most cases.
 There are few situations in which you will find it useful.
 We're explaining it here so that you can recognize it in order to avoid mistakes that it can cause.

-Avoiding unintional shadowing is one reason to keep your variables names descriptive, even with integers. **The wider the scope of a variable, the more specific its name should be.** In Objective-C, single-letter variable names are only regarded as acceptable for highly-localized integers with short lifespans such as `NSUInteger i` with `for` loops.
+Avoiding unintentional shadowing is one reason to keep your variables names descriptive, even with integers. **The wider the scope of a variable, the more specific its name should be.** In Objective-C, single-letter variable names are only regarded as acceptable for highly-localized integers with short lifespans such as `NSUInteger i` with `for` loops.
+After the initial declaration of the variable, you'll be able to rely on autocomplete to finish the names for you, so let your variable and method names be as verbose as needed!

 ## Arguments: Passing In Values

 As mentioned above, methods can accept a value from outside their current context heirarchy in the form of an argument.
-What's worth remarking about arguments is that they are a form of passing values "horizontally" between separate contexts rather than "vertically" up or down a global-to-local chain.
+What's worth remarking about arguments is that they are a form of passing values between separated contexts.

 In the following example, we've created a `customMethod` that calls a "helper method" `addInteger:toArray:` in order to outsource some of its functionality. (*Notice that it sends the method call to* `self` *since it is calling a method within the same class file.*)

 It requires two arguments, an `NSInteger` named `i` and a mutable array named `array`.
-Via the method call, the values are passed horizontally from the context of `customMethod` into the separate context of `addInteger:toArray:`.
-This is "horizontal" passing of values works between methods of different classes as well.
+Via the method call, the values are passed from the context of `customMethod` into the separate context of `addInteger:toArray:`.

 ```objc
 -(void)customMethod {